vippsas/vipps-partner/how-to-change-partners.md

 merchant's data as _data processor_.

-If the merchant changes partners, the merchant's sales unit (identified with MSN, the Merchant Serial Number) must be reconfigured so the new partner's [partner keys](partner-keys.md) can be used for the same MSN.
+If the merchant changes partners, the merchant's sales unit (identified with MSN, the Merchant Serial Number) must be reconfigured, so the new partner's [partner keys](partner-keys.md) can be used for the same MSN.

 The new partner will get access to all the payments made to the MSN.
-There is no way Vipps can restrict the new partner's access so it cannot see payments made before the partner change.
+There is no way Vipps can restrict the new partner's access, so it cannot see payments made before the partner change.

 The MSN can only be used with one set of